 An emission inventory consists of emission estimates from all sources that emit PM2.5 in the Lakeview area.
 Emissions inventory data is essential for identification of the sources contributing to air quality problems, and the development of emission reduction strategies.

 The analysis of PM2.5 concentrations began with an assessment of PM2.5 emissions in Lakeview.
-Emission sources are summarized into four major categories.
+Emission sources are grouped into four major categories.
 These include major point sources (industrial facilities), on-road mobile sources (e.g. car and truck exhaust, road dust), non-road mobile sources (e.g., construction equipment, recreational off road vehicles, lawn and garden equipment), and area sources (e.g., fugitive dust sources, outdoor burning, woodstoves).
 PM2.5 emissions are estimated using many sources of information, including industrial permits, population, housing, employment information, and estimates of motor vehicle travel in the nonattainment area.

-Emission Inventory
+Lakeview Emission Inventory

 An emissions inventory (EI) was created to estimate actual PM2.5 emissions occurring in the air shed.
 For the Lakeview area, the PM2.5 EI is 2011.
 This year was selected because it is a year for which DEQ completed the National Emission Inventory (NEI) for Lake County.
-In some cases where current data wasn’t available, DEQ used 2008 data.
-The Lake County inventory was scaled to obtain an estimate of Lakeview’s UGB.
+In some cases where current data wasn’t available, DEQ extrapolated?
+2008 data.
+The Lake County inventory was scaled down/back/ to obtain an estimate of Lakeview’s UGB emissions.

 Source Category Distribution of Emission Inventory

-Sources of PM2.5 in Lakeview include area sources (e.g., woodstoves), major industry, on-road mobile sources (e.g. car and truck exhaust, road dust), non-road mobile sources (e.g., construction equipment).
+Sources of PM2.5 in Lakeview include area sources (e.g., woodstoves), major industry, on-road mobile sources (e.g., car and truck exhaust, road dust), non-road mobile sources (e.g., construction equipment).
 The following sources represent the main emission sources in Lakeview.

 Residential Wood Combustion

 Residential wood combustion is a common way to heat homes in Oregon.
-To estimate emissions from wood burning, DEQ used the estimated Lake County and SE Oregon residential wood heating surveys and scaled it to the Lakeview area based on 2010 census population and households.
+To estimate emissions from wood burning, DEQ used the estimated Lake County and SE Oregon residential wood heating surveys conducted by ? and scaled it to the Lakeview area based on 2010 census population and households.

 Mobile and Nonroad Sources

-Road dust and tailpipe emissions of PM2.5 from motor vehicles were calculated by applying emission factors from the Lake County 2011 NEI for EPA and scaled the estimate to Lakeview’s UGB and the Goose Lake Basin based on 2010 census population and households and for non-road vehicles by area served.
-Emissions from rail, aircraft, construction and other non-road sources are estimated using EPA’s NEI for Lake County and scaled the emissions based on area served.
+Road dust and tailpipe emissions of PM2.5 from motor vehicles were calculated by applying emission factors from the Lake County 2011 NEI for EPA and scaled to Lakeview’s UGB and the Goose Lake Basin based on 2010 census population and households and for non-road vehicles by area served.
+Emissions from rail, aircraft, construction and other non-road sources were estimated using EPA’s NEI for Lake County and scaled based on area served.

 Industrial Point Sources

 DEQ maintains data on industrial point source emissions for all sources emitting 10 or

 more tons of criteria pollutants per year.
-Emissions information is compiled from each source’s operating permit issued by DEQ.
+Emissions information is compiled from each source’s air permit issued by DEQ.
 All permitted point sources within the Goose Lake Basin are included in the emissions inventory.

 Emission estimates are developed for both annual and daily PM2.5 emissions.
 Annual emissions are reported as tons per year (tpy), whereas typical season and design day emissions are reported as pounds per day (lbs/day).
-For 2011, the design day emissions were emissions during the wood heating season that occurred on days when the highest monitored concentrations or design value (DV) concentrations were measured.
-For Lakeview, the typical season and design days occur in winter (November through February) when the daily PM2.5 standard is most frequently exceeded.
+For 2011, the design day emissions are the worst case emissions and were estimated/calculated? for days when the highest monitored concentrations or design value (DV) concentrations were measured.
+For Lakeview, the typical season and design days occur during the wood heating season in winter (November through February) when the daily PM2.5 standard is most frequently exceeded.

 The design day emissions for area, on-road, non-road and industrial sources are shown in Table 1 and Figure 2 for the total UGB.